romland/smoozoo/README.md

 Then you need to have the code somewhere.
 So, this .js file should export a class which will be instantiated by Smoozoo on startup.

+You only have to declare the methods you need.

 As a brief example:
 ```javascript
 export class YourSmoozooPlugin